SuperOfficeDocs/superoffice-docs/user-guide/en/reports/favorites/delete.md

 ---
-uid: help-en-deleting-favorite-reports
+uid: help-en-report-fav-delete
 title: Deleting favorite reports
 description: Deleting favorite reports
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: report
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Delete favorite reports

 > [!NOTE]
-> This assumes that you have added some [favorite reports][1]).
+> This assumes that you have added some [favorite reports][1].

 To delete favorite reports: